 Canine Biologics: The Nutritional Base of Canine Cancer Support

+As a dog owner, canine nutrition is important.
 Canine Biologics provides the nutrition your dog needs to stay as active and happy as possible.
 Our human-grade food, supplements and wild-caught Alaskan salmon oil give your dog's body the nutritional support it needs to work with cancer treatment for greater quality of life.

 Our canine cancer diet provides the best food for dogs with cancer.
 Our wild-caught Alaskan salmon oil for dogs promotes a healthy immune response that minimizes inflammation without the immunosuppressant side effects of many anti-inflammatory drugs.